On training wheels and balance bikes

 Whether you’re onboarding a new coworker, writing a training course, or building software, ask yourself: “Am I giving someone training wheels, or am I giving them a balance bike?”

 - CLUI: Building a Graphical Command Line: This post from Replit looks at what it means to provide a balance bike within a piece of software.
 I found myself nodding my head a lot as I read it.

 - Fig: Really diggin’ this beta software as a balance bike

 - Progressive disclosure: I learnt this term from my good friend Joel and have continued to use it since!

-Thanks to Grant Winship for helping me thought leadership this one!
+Thanks to Gwen Windflower for helping me thought leadership this one!
 (That’s a verb, right?)